Download Complete Bulletin (700 KB)

 Agronomy and Crop Sciences | Animal Sciences

 Harper, P, Croker, K, and Roberts, D. (2009), Management of Merino weaners for optimum production.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4762.